-The preparation of financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and reported amounts of revenues and expenses during the reporting period.
 Actual results may differ from these estimates.
 Changes in estimates are recorded in the period they are identified.

-The Group bases its estimates on historical experience and various other factors believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
-Significant accounting estimates reflected in the Group's financial statements include allowance for uncollectible receivables and contract assets, provision for assets and liabilities from the investor assurance program, valuation allowances for deferred tax assets, valuation of share-based awards, measurement of assets and liabilities from the investor assurance program, and allocation of considerations under revenue arrangements with various performance obligations.
+The Company bases its estimates on historical experience and various other factors believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
+Significant accounting estimates reflected in the Company's financial statements include allowance for uncollectible receivables and contract assets, provision for assets and liabilities from the investor assurance program, valuation allowances for deferred tax assets, valuation of share-based awards, measurement of assets and liabilities from the investor assurance program, fair value measurement and impairment of investment, discount rate used to measure lease liabilities, and allocation of considerations under revenue arrangements with various performance obligations.